silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/02_Controllers/05_Middlewares.md

 **mysite/_config/app.yml**

     :::yml
+    SilverStripe\Core\Injector\Injector:
       SilverStripe\Control\Director:
-      middlewares:
+        properties:
+          Middlewares:
-       - %$ConfiguredMiddleware
+            CustomMiddleware: %$ConfiguredMiddleware
-    SilverStripe\Core\Injector\Injector:
       ConfiguredMiddleware:
-       class: $CustomMiddleware
+       class: 'CustomMiddleware'
        properties:
          Secret: "DIFFERENT-ONE"

 ## Route-specific middleware

 Alternatively, you can apply middlewares to a specific route.
 These will be processed after the global middlewares.
-You do this by specifying the "Middlewares" property of the route rule:
+You can do this by using the `RequestHandlerMiddlewareAdapter` class as a replacement for your controller, and register it as a service with a `Middlewares` property.
+The controller which does the work should be registered under the `RequestHandler` property.

 **mysite/_config/app.yml**

     :::yml
+    SilverStripe\Core\Injector\Injector:
+      SpecialRouteMiddleware:
+        class: SilverStripe\Control\Middleware\RequestHandlerMiddlewareAdapter
+        properties
+          RequestHandler: %$MyController
+          Middlewares:
+            - %$CustomMiddleware
+            - %$AnotherMiddleware
     SilverStripe\Control\Director:
       rules:
         special\section:
-          Controller: SpecialSectionController
+          Controller: SpecialRouteMiddleware
-          Middlewares:
-           - %$CustomMiddleware

 ## API Documentation